d-krupke/CheckMyTex/README.md

 ## Changes

+- 0.10.4: Fixing exception when $EDITOR is not set.
 - 0.10.3: Making project slightly more robust.
 - 0.10.2: Making project pep compliant.
 - 0.10.1: Also the interactive mode is now using rich.